Working on Campus (Work Study)

 Summer 2018: start date Monday, May 7th, 2018, end date Friday, August 17, 2018. ( Maximum 40 hours per week )

-The rate of pay for student positions is between $11.60 and $14.10 per hour.
+The rate of pay for student positions is from $14 and up per hour.
 You must be in satisfactory academic standing to work on campus.

 To work on campus you also need to be considered a full-time student under OSAP's definitions (for most students this means a minimum 60% course load; some students with disabilities are considered full-time at a 40% course load), and you will need a Social Insurance Number.